Thursday, September 15, 2011

 I bought a Sony NEX-3 Compact Interchangeable Lens Camera December last year.
 Interchangeable lens camera was primarily dominated by Micro Four Thirds models from Olympus and Panasonic.
 In recent years, Sony ventured into the risk of producing its own Alpa-Nex series; started off with Sony NEX-3, followed by Sony NEX-5.
 The NEX-3 uses a larger APS-C sensor—the same one used in Sony's smallest and lightest D-SLR, the Alpha-A230.

-the NEX-3 can compete with D-SLRs that fetch twice of the price of the NEX-3, offering superb image quality, speed, and a robust feature set in the smallest body I've seen in this class of camera.
+I was in dilemma to choose between a D-SLR camera or the NEX-3.
+Eventually, I opted to the NEX-3 after much considerations and surveys simply because the NEX-3 can compete with D-SLRs that fetch twice of the price of the NEX-3, offering superb image quality, speed, and a robust feature set in the smallest body I've seen in this class of camera.
 I have no regret owning the NEX-3, not at the moment at least.

 The NEX-3 offers 2 type of lens.
 Sony called them "E-Amount" lens.
 The 16mm f/2.8 kit lens and the 18-55mm f/4.5-5.6 kit lens.
 I opted to the later.
 The NEX-3 offers full VGA resolution, the 921,600-pixel 3-inch LCD on the NEX-3 is the sharpest of any compact interchangeable lens camera I've seen, and it's easy to view in even the brightest light.